-In life of a medical student, who is going to become a doctor in future choosing right books to read during their course of study is very important.
-Not choosing right book could be troublesome for student, as it could be matter of passing or failing an exam and for patients it could be matter of life or death, if the future doctor does not have adequate and right knowledge to treat the patient.
+In the life of a medical student, who is going to become a doctor in future, choosing right books to read during their course of study is very important.
+Not choosing right book could be troublesome for the student, as it could be a matter of passing or failing an exam and for patients, it could be matter of life or death, if the future doctor does not have the adequate and right knowledge to treat the patient.

-I am going to mention all available textbooks in India for subject internal medicine (both theory and practical part) and compare the with best of my knowledge and experience.
+I am going to mention all available textbooks in India for subject internal medicine (both theory and practical part) and compare them with best of my knowledge and experience.

 Davidson’s Principles and Practice of Medicine International Edition, 22nd Edition by Brian Walker & Nicki R Colledge & Stuart Ralston & Ian Penman (2014).

 This is an alternative book for students who do not have time to read detailed Harrison’s and still want to read typical textbook style medicine.
-This book is half the size a of Harrison’s ans is a good alternative.
-Also latest version of this book was release in year 2014 compared to 2011 of Harrison’s.
+This book is half the size an of Harrison’s and is a good alternative.
+Also, the latest version of this book was released in the year 2014 compared to 2015 of Harrison’s.
 So students can have a look at this book and read if they like the content.

-This is a very good book which entirely written by Indian authors and so is best for indian students.
-Book also gives details of indian health statistics which could be useful for students to answer MCQs.
-Book is concise compared to Harrison and is much easier to understand comparatively.
+This is a very good book which entirely written by Indian authors and so is best for Indian students.
+Book also gives details of Indian health statistics which could be useful for students to answer MCQs.
+The book is concise compared to Harrison and is much easier to understand comparatively.
 It has enough details so that students won’t lose out on any information and concise enough to read quickly.
-Psychiatry part of book is also better compared to standard psychiatry textbook like A Short Textbook of Psychiatry by Niraj Ahuja.
-By saying better i mean it is easier to understand and read due to concise content.
+Psychiatry part of the book is also better compared to standard psychiatry textbook like A Short Textbook of Psychiatry by Niraj Ahuja.
+By saying better I mean it is easier to understand and read due to concise content.

 Harrison’s Principles of Internal Medicine Self-Assessment and Board Review 18th Edition by Charles Wiener, Anthony S. Fauci, Eugene Braunwald and Dennis L. Kasper (2012)

 This is like a short version of Harrison’s Principles of Internal Medicine, especially for students who are preparing for exams.
-It has topics with question answer format which is very good for revision and time of exams and even PG medical entrance exams.
-But i would recommend books like George Mathew for exam time revision.
+It has topics with a question-answer format which is very good for revision and time of exams and even PG medical entrance exams.
+But I would recommend books like George Mathew for exam time revision.

 Harrison’s Manual of Medicine, 18th Edition by Dan Longo